cramosqa/github-user-search-v1/README.md

 ## 1. Introduction

-Web page to allow user search for a GitHub user and retrieve user information.
+This project provides a Web page that allows user search for a GitHub user name and retrieves the following user information:
+- Foto
+- Name
+- Number of repositories
+- Repositories list: Path, description

 ## 2. Objectives